nishantjr/fuzzing-with-k/project-proposal.md

 ---
-title: Building language-agnostic semantics-aware test case generation
+title: Building a language-agnostic semantics-aware test case generator
 author:
-  - Nishant Rodrigues
+  - Nishant Rodrigues (nishant2@illinois.edu)
-  - Manasvi Saxena
+  - Manasvi Saxena (msaxena2@illinois.edu)
 ---

+\newcommand {\K} {$\mathbb{K}$}

 Abstract
 --------

 Test case generation tools need to be aware of the semantics of the tools they are targeting in order to generate programs the exercise "deep" paths.
-However, their development is expensive.
-Thus, most test case generation tools are either language-agnostic or semantics-aware but not both.
-We intend to use a semantics-first approach to tackle the problem.
-The approach makes test case generation parametric over the formal semantics of the language.
+However, their development is expensive and are only available for a few languages in widespread usage.
+Language agnostic fuzzers alllowing testing many more languages in the same tool reducing devlopment costs.
+Thus, most test case generation tools are either language-agnostic or semantics-aware, but not both.

-We intend to use the K Framework as the basis of our work.
-K provides an environment for defining programming languages semantics and deriving tools from them.
-Currently, K does not support test case generation.
-Our work will focus on adding a test case generator to K and evaluating it with existing K definitions of languages like the EVM and JavaScript.
+The semantics-first approach to language development gives us insight into how this problem can be solved.
+As prescribed by this approach, we will build a test case generator that is parametric over the formal semantics of the language.
+We intend to use the \K{} Framework as the basis of our work.
+This framework allows defining programming languages semantics and deriving various language tools (e.g. parsers, interpreters, deductive verifiers, symbolic execution engines...) from them.
+Currently, \K{} does not support test case generation.
+Our work will focus on adding a test case generator to
+\K{} and evaluating it with existing \K{} definitions of languages like the EVM and JavaScript.

 Motivation
 ----------

-Test case generation tools we have seen so far, have either been: semantics-aware, language specific, but can find "deep" bugs (e.g. jsfunfuzz, KLEE, Korat) or, language agnostic, but semantics-unaware and only able to find"shallow" bugs (e.g. AFL, LangFuzz).
+Test case generation tools we have seen so far, have either been: semantics-aware, language specific, but can find "deep" bugs (e.g. jsfunfuzz, KLEE, Korat) or, language agnostic, but semantics-unaware and only able to find "shallow" bugs (e.g. AFL, LangFuzz).

 This is because of the way programming languages are traditionally developed --